 Cutting boards of various shapes and sizes are very important tools in any home where meals are freshly prepared.

-Which material is truly best in the cutting boards you select?
+Which material is truly best for food prep safety, however?
+Are plastic or wood cutting boards preferable?
 The answer might surprise you!

 Plastic has long been considered superior to wood, and people have generally preferred this type of material in the name of food safety.
 The prevailing wisdom is that plastic is less hospitable to bacteria, and therefore, would be safer.